Who is Jane?

 Click here to read (and listen to) more.

-In 1973, Roe vs. Wade brought an end to Jane because women then had access to legal abortion providers.
-But it is 2019 and we are watching our rights slip away from us.
-Laws are being put into place to force birth, criminalizing the act of abortion for both the person – and I say, instead of women in this instance, person; because this affects trans men and nonbinary folks as well – who has become pregnant and the doctor providing healthcare to terminate the pregnancy.
-I believe that most of us thought that his day would never come.
-How could it?
+In 1973, Roe vs. Wade brought a temporary end to Jane because women then had access to legal abortion providers.
+But it is 2025 and we have watched our rights slip away from us once again.
+Laws are being put into place to force birth, criminalizing the act of abortion for both the person – and I say, instead of women in this instance, person; because this horrific backslide affects trans men and nonbinary folks as well – who has become pregnant and the doctor providing healthcare to terminate the pregnancy.
+I believe that most of us felt that we were moving forward regarding equality and equal footing.

 How is it that the punishment for terminating an unwanted pregnancy could overshadow the punishment for rape?

-And now we have legalized bounty hunters after us in Texas?
+And now we have legalized bounty hunters after us in Texas – and beyond?
 To what end?

 We have allowed women who are wrought with internalized misogyny and/or racism to make decisions for our bodies based on their desperate craving of the power and status they enjoy as benefactors of patriarchy, or more specifically, the very flawed notion of white supremacy.